M4a1x/nmr-spectrometer/workspace/marcos/README.md

 fallocate -l 516KiB /tmp/marcos_server_mem
 ```

-To then run the simulator execute the following, which will start the simulator and dumps event output to a `*.csv` file in the same directory:
+To then run the simulator execute the following, which will start the simulator and dump event output to a `*.csv` file in the same directory:
 ```bash
 cd marcos_pack/marga/build
 ./marga_sim csv